 - Stroller available at no extra charge (please advise if needed)

-Umbrellas and sarongs for temple visits available at no charge.
+Sarongs for temple visits available at no charge.

 See menu for tour suggestions (All tours include pickup and drop off at your Hotel) (Note: tours are flexible and can be tailored to your needs.)